commuterjoy/experiments/README.md

 - 100% client-side.
 - Basic segmentation of audience.
+- Deterministic segmentation - allowing allocation of users in to tests based on some external key (Eg, user name)
 - Fixed duration tests - that automatically close and delete their footprint.
 - Isolation of each test audience - so a user can not accidently be in several tests at once.
 - Agnostic of where the data is logged - most companies have their own customer data repoisitories.
 - Minimal payload - ~1kb (minified + gzip) with no additional cookie overhead created.

 ### Experiment profiles

 Each AB test is represented by a JavaScript object describing the profile of the test to be undertaken.